vsrinivas/fuchsia/docs/garnet_repository_structure.md

 The `public/` directory defines the public interface to this repository.
 Code outside this repository should not depend on files outside of this directory.
-This directory should not depend on any code in this repository outside of this directory.
-This property ensures that code outside this repository does not transitively depend on any of the private code in this repository.
+This directory should not depend on any files in this repository outside of this directory.
+This property ensures that code outside this repository does not transitively depend on any of the private files in this repository.

 ### public/build/